-When you create a region, you select the devices, assign the profiles of configuration settings, and install configurations to all devices in the region.
+When you create a region, you select the devices, assign the profiles of configuration settings, assign an IPsec template for the region, and install configurations to all devices in the region.
+See also Creating custom IPsec templates on page 106.

-To create a region:
+To add a region: